 These are people with huge networks.
 People with connections in thousands and tens of thousands.

 Having such a connection is a game of possibility and luck.
 Maybe, someday, on a summer afternoon, you post a video.
-They like it so much so that they comment on it or share it.
+They like it so much that they comment on it or share it.
 Here’s where LinkedIn’s algorithm enters.
 LinkedIn reach will go insane.
 You will get thousands and thousands of views on that one video just because you had the person as a connection.

 Therefore, having such connections is also crucial and the final sub-category of one of the strategies of LinkedIn Marketing.